armando-g/poweredge-ipmi-fancontrol/README.md

 # PowerEdge IPMI Fan Control

 This script uses the `psutil` and `subprocess` libraries to continuously monitor the CPU temperature and adjust the fan speed through the IPMI interface.
-The script runs a loop that checks the average temperature of all CPU cores and calculates the appropriate fan speed using a linear equation based on pre-defined minimum and maximum temperature and fan speed values.
-The script also includes a way to set a minimum change in temperature before the fan speed is updated in order to limit unnecessary fan fluctuations.
-By default, a change of at least 5 degrees is required.
+The script executes a continuous loop that samples the average temperature across all CPU cores and calculates the corresponding fan speed via a linear equation, utilizing pre-configured minimum and maximum temperature and fan speed bounds.
+Additionally, the script incorporates a hysteresis mechanism, which sets a minimum temperature delta threshold before triggering an update in fan speed, thus mitigating excessive fan speed fluctuations.

 ## Prerequisites
 * Python 3